-Here’s what I know from observing the nearly 100,000 clients who have gone through our Precision Nutrition Coaching program.
+Here’s what I know from observing the nearly hundreds clients who have gone through our Power 3 coaching program.

 Unless you provide a detailed framework to help people learn how to “listen to their bodies” and “do what works for them,” this advice does more harm than good.